Online whiteboarding helps you get back to the basics by putting all of your ideas on the virtual table before diving into mission-critical projects.

 You know why whiteboarding is important.
 So how do you do it effectively with remote and hybrid teams?
 Luckily, we’re experts on the subject!
 Whether you're kicking off a project or putting heads together on a problem, here's how to use online whiteboards to elevate your brainstorming process.

-Bring method to madness with online whiteboarding best practices
+Bring method to the madness with online whiteboarding best practices

 Time for a team brainstorm?
 Instead of hopping on a video call and staring at each other, try these techniques to make the most of your whiteboarding session.